Dotosh/BioGIM/README.md

-# BioGIM
-BioGIM (Biodesulfurization Growth Inhibition Model)

-This model is part of the
-.
 # BioGIM: Biodesulfurization Growth Inhibition Model

 [![DOI](https://zenodo.org/badge/DOI/YOUR_DOI_HERE.svg)](https://doi.org/YOUR_DOI_HERE)

-BioGIM (Biodesulfurization Growth Inhibition Model) is an open-source Python package for modeling the biotransformation of thiosulfate by sulfur-oxidizing bacteria (SOB) under conditions of sulfate inhibition.
-The model is designed for both research and teaching, and is based on a Haldane-type kinetics framework.
+BioGIM (Biodesulfurization Growth Inhibition Model) is an open-source Python package based on a Haldane-type kinetics framework for modeling the biotransformation of thiosulfate (S₂O₃²⁻) to sulfate (SO₄²⁻) and elemental sulfur (S⁰) by sulfur-oxidizing bacteria (SOB) under conditions of sulfate inhibition.

 > **From the publication:**
-> *A Haldane-based kinetic model—BioGIM (Biodesulfurization Growth Inhibition Model)—was developed to account for sulfate-induced growth inhibition, predict the critical sulfate inhibition threshold (PSO₄,max), and capture the metabolic switch from thiosulfate to elemental sulfur as a secondary energy substrate.*
+> *A Haldane-based kinetic model—BioGIM (Biodesulfurization Growth Inhibition Model)—was developed to describe growth dynamics...by accounting for sulfate-induced growth inhibition, predict the critical sulfate inhibition threshold (PSO₄,max), and capture the metabolic switch from the primary substrate (thiosulfate) to a secondary substrate (elemental sulfur) under thiosulfate-limited conditions*

 This model and its application are described in detail in our peer-reviewed article (**DOI: [pending]**).